-Why is it so hard for someone with autism to make eye contact?
+Why is it hard for people with autism to make eye contact?

 July 17, 2015

 “Why is it so difficult for our son (12 years old and on the spectrum) to make eye contact.
 What can we do – and what shouldn’t we do – to encourage this important social skill?”

 Today’s “Got Questions?” answer is by (above, left to right) developmental pediatrician Amanda Bennett, behavior analyst Megan Carolan Tomkinson and psychologist Judith Miller.
 Dr. Bennett is the director of the Autism Speaks Autism Treatment Network (ATN) site at Children’s Hospital of Philadelphia, where Mrs. Tomkinson and Dr. Miller also practice.

 Editor’s note: The following information is not meant to diagnose or treat and should not take the place of personal consultation, as appropriate, with a qualified healthcare professional and/or behavioral therapist.

 Thank you so much for your question.
 It’s one shared by a great many people – particularly those on the autism spectrum and those who care about them.

 Using eye contact is an important nonverbal communication behavior that most of us use automatically in social interactions.
 However, as you describe, making eye contact with others can be very challenging for some people with autism – adults as well as children.